a16z-infra/JungleGym/README.md

 This Github repo structure is broken down into two main components:
 1. JungleGym (the JungleGym folder) is a Streamlit app to visualize the web agent datasets, trajectories, steps, and web snapshots and to download the agent datasets.
-2. TreeVoyager (the TreeVoyager folder) - The LLM-based DOM parser.
+2. TreeVoyager (the TreeVoyager folder) - The LLM-based DOM parser described above in step 4.

 ---